jecki/DHParser/documentation_src/manuals/01_EBNF-grammars.rst

 Therefore, implementing one's own Parse-classes should be avoided if possible.

-Nevertheless, here is the previous example implemented with A custom parser class::
+Nevertheless, here is the previous example implemented with a custom parser class::

    >>> word_parser_class = """from DHParser.parse import Parser, copy_parser_base_attrs